oscar-swan/fitness-tracker/README.md

 # Design Decisions

-A lot of these decisions carry over from my A-level project, but the original implementations had bugs or didn't hold up once I started thinking about edge cases (users switching goals mid-way, sparse data, etc.), so most of this was rebuilt or rethought rather than copied over.
+A lot of these decisions carry over from my A-level project, but the original implementations had bugs or didn't hold up once I started thinking about edge cases (users switching goals midway, sparse data, etc.), so most of this was rebuilt or rethought rather than copied over.

 ## Database Structure